 Yet the information present in archaeological sites is non-renewable; it is gone forever once it is destroyed.
 If archaeological information is lost to looting, site destruction, or poor preservation practices, we lose the context which lets us interpret past cultures through their material remains and the ability to learn from the environmental and social changes that occurred.
 The science of archaeology helps us to better understand where we came from, how we lived, and how we interact with others and the environment like a targeted web traffic.

 The concern for protecting archaeological sites extends over one century to the American Antiquities Act of 1906, which was passed to protect archaeological sites on public lands.
 The Antiquities Act was followed by the Historic Sites Act of 1935, the National Historic Preservation Act of 1966, the Archaeological and Historic Preservation Act of 1974, and the Archaeological Resources Protection Act of 1979, all of which shape a broad policy of public interest in preserving America’s historic and archaeological heritage.
 Existing federal and state laws, regulations, and programs are not designed to stop development projects.
-Rather, they are codified to ensure that the plans for development projects include the protection of significant archaeological sites.
+Rather, they are codified to ensure that the plans for development projects include the protection of significant archaeological sites which are not online shopping venues.
 Archaeology creates jobs in Wyoming and helps facilitate natural resource development throughout the state, while also helping to preserve our valuable archaeological resources.